xlievo/Business.AspNet/README.md

 });
 ```

+## About Apache ab as Document benchmark tool
+All document benchmarks access localhost, Exclude network factors

+**install**
+Windows: No installation required!
+macOS: ~
+Alpine: apk add apache2-utils
+CentOS/RHEL: yum -y install httpd-tools
+Ubuntu: apt-get install apache2-utils

+![image](images/aspnet00x.png)

 ## Do you think it's over?
 Did not!
 ~~You also need to understand call wrapping and return wrapping~~

-![image](images/aspnet00x.png)

 ***
 To learn more about him, refer to the https://github.com/xlievo/Business.AspNet/tree/master/WebAPI use case